 Secretary Duncan urged state (SEAs) and local education agencies (LEAs)

 “. . . to support their school counselors by providing them the time, space and resources they need to work effectively on behalf of students and not over burden them with non-counseling duties that can distract from their core work and ultimately leave students without the individualized attention needed to complete academic course work, successfully navigate the college admissions and financial aid processes and/or prepare them for productive careers.”
 He went on to say that “. . . a systemic and sustainable approach to supporting school counselors in meeting increased professional demands should include consideration of how federal funds and programs can help improve and expand the reach of school counselors.”
-To assist with this, a list of federal initiatives and programs that may support the hiring, development, and retention of effective school counselors

 In closing, the Secretary urged “. . .
 SEAs and LEAs to use the summer months to strategize and develop policies and programs that enable school counselors to become more effective at helping greater numbers of students—especially low-income students, minority students, students with disabilities, and English learners—successfully access postsecondary education or career opportunities.”